allegro/akubra/README.md

 ## Configuration validation for CI

-Akubra has technical http endpoint for configuration validation puroposes.
+Akubra has a technical http endpoint for configuration validation purposes.
 It's configured with TechnicalEndpointListen property.

 ### Example usage